EnTT 3.15.0

 In fact, this filtering works both ways.
 The class tries to pass its first count arguments first, then the last count.
 Watch out for conversion rules if in doubt when connecting a listener!

-Arbitrary functions that pull random arguments from the delegate list aren't supported instead.
-Other feature were preferred, such as support for functions with compatible argument lists although not equal to those of the delegate.
+Arbitrary functions that pull random arguments from the delegate list are not supported instead.
+Other features were preferred, such as support for functions with compatible argument lists although not equal to those of the delegate.

 To create and initialize a delegate at once, there are a few specialized constructors.
 Because of the rules of the language, the listener is provided by means of the entt::connect_arg variable template:

-Aside connect, a disconnect counterpart isn't provided.
+Aside connect, a disconnect counterpart is not provided.
 Instead, there exists a reset member function to use to clear a delegate.

 To know if a delegate is empty, it can be used explicitly in every conditional statement: